FA Women's National League Cup: 1993 Wembley final

 The 1992–93 competition ended with a final at Wembley Stadium.
 Before a sparse crowd, Arsenal beat Knowsley United 3–0 to retain the trophy.

 This was one of very few competitive women's club games known to have been held at the old Wembley Stadium; it also remains the only women's League Cup final to be played at Wembley.

-The match was held prior to the 1993 Football League Third Division play-off Final.
+The match was held prior to the 1993 Football League Third Division play-off final.
 Arsenal manager Vic Akers recalled that the women's teams were not given use of the main dressing rooms.

 List of seasons and finals

 Level 1 and 2 league cup competition:

 Level 2 and 3 cup competition:

 Level 3 and 4 cup competition (Women's Premier League Cup, renamed National League Cup in 2018–19):

 Performance by club

+Until 2010 it was England's main League Cup competition, when it was replaced by the FA Women's League Cup in 2011.